 This product is no longer in stock

-As the CCD chips in our DSLR cameras get larger it is ever more important to have an unobstructed light path to prevent vignetting.
-The manufacturers of high end scopes wisely put 2" eyepiece ports on them.
-Why then do we insist on putting a 1.5" bottleneck before your camera?
+As the Imagers in our cameras grow larger it is more important to have an unobstructed light path to prevent vignetting.
+Most telescopes now have 2" Eyepiece ports and Camera Mounts are getting wider and wider.
+Why are we still putting a 1.5" bottleneck between them?

-Our True-2™ UltraWide Adapter is a true 2" prime focus adapter that takes you directly from the bayonet mount to a 2" barrel with as few wasted photons as possible, adding as much as 10mm more clear aperture over legacy adapters!
+Our True-2™ UltraWide Adapter is a true 2" Prime Focus adapter that takes you directly from the Camera Bayonet mount to a 2" Barrel with as few wasted photons as possible, adding as much as 10mm more clear aperture over legacy adapters!
 The largest clear aperture of any adapter on the market.
-And it costs little more than a quality T-Ring and 2" T-adapter.
 Fully baffled to reduce reflections and threaded for 2" eyepiece filters.
-Available with or without a safety undercut on the barrel.
-Don't choke the photons out of your camera with an inferior adapter!

 Q: I have a Meade (or Celestron) SCT telescope and would like to have the benefits of this adapter but my scope only accepts 1.25" eyepieces.
 Is there any way I can use this adapter?

 A: If your SCT is not already setup to accept 2" eyepieces and accessories you will need a 2" Rear Port Adapter, this item threads onto the large "SCT" thread on the rear cell of your scope and converts it to a standard 2" eyepiece port.
 The True-2 will slide directly into this port.
 Please see the setup diagram for details.